toptal/picasso/docs/decisions/19-responsive-component-spacing-properties.md

 ## Proposal

-The `Container` and `Dropdown` component spacing properties have to allow setting values depending on the screen size without workarounds for consumers.
+The `Container` and `Dropdown` component spacing properties allow setting values depending on the screen size without workarounds for consumers.
 The implementation should follow the mobile-first approach, do not degrade performance, and be compatible with SSR.
 The existing way of specifying spacing properties should work the same (for example, `top={spacing[2]}` sets `spacing[2]` as a spacing for all screen sizes).

 ### API changes